renan-cunha/KDD-Enade-Computing/README.md

 ## About the Project

+This is the code from the paper *[Automatic Analysis with ENADE Microdata to Improve the Quality of Computer Science Courses](https://sol.sbc.org.br/index.php/wei/article/view/15912Automatic)*

 Enade is the exam applied at the end of the course in order to measure the performance of students.
-This analysis uses ENADE microdata for all the Brazilian Computer Science Courses.
+This analysis uses ENADE microdata from the Brazilian Computer Science Courses.
 The goal is to provide information that can be useful for directors and coordinators who want to improve the quality of their courses.